Greg Boyer (musician)

 Greg Boyer (born September 25, 1958) is an American trombonist known for performing with many successful R&B and funk bands.

+Biography

 Born in Washington, DC, Boyer grew up in Bryans Road, Maryland.
 An avid music lover at an early age, his first steps into the world of playing music were on alto saxophone at the age of 10.
 By the time he graduated from Lackey High School, he could play any and every instrument in the band.
 Although his primary focus was classical tuba, he was already playing gigs on tenor saxophone with local R&B and funk bands.